liflab/beepbeep-3-book/markdown/dictionary/README.md

 ![ForAll](images/fol/ForAll.png)

-There exists a variant of `ForAll` that uses an auxiliary function to compute the set of values to quantify over.
+There is a variant of `ForAll` that uses an auxiliary function to compute the set of values to quantify over.
 It is represented as:

 ![ForAllFunction](images/fol/ForAllFunction.png)